knative/docs/docs/serving/samples/hello-world/helloworld-nodejs/README.md

    ```

 1. Now you can make a request to your app and see the result.
 Replace
-   the URL below with the URL returned in the previous command.
+   the following URL with the URL returned in the previous command.

    ```bash
    curl http://helloworld-nodejs.default.1.2.3.4.sslip.io